·AI Mode / GA4 / AI traffic / Measurement / GEO

 What AI Mode is#

 Search used to work like this: you type a keyword, a list of pages lines up, and you pick a link yourself.
-In AI Mode, the AI answers your question on Google's search surface, with reference links tucked into that answer.
-The visitor reads the AI's answer first and, if needed, comes to a store's site through a link inside it.
+In AI Mode, the AI answers your question on Google's search screen, with reference links tucked into that answer.
+The visitor reads the AI's answer first and, if needed, visits a website through a link inside it.
 The entry point is still Google Search, but now there's a layer of AI answer in between.

 "Fine, we know the impressions.
 So where do the people who clicked through show up in GA4?"
 That's the heart of this article.
-To say the conclusion first: AI Mode visits don't come out in an AI-specific channel — they surface mixed into Organic Search and Direct.
+AI Mode visits don't come out in an AI-specific channel — they surface mixed into Organic Search and Direct.

 Where AI Mode traffic shows up in GA4#

-The bottom line: because the referrer is Google, AI Mode visits are likely to land in Organic Search, and when the referrer isn't carried over, they fall into Direct too.
-They rarely surface in a dedicated channel you can tell apart as AI.
+Because the referrer is Google, AI Mode visits land in Organic Search.
+The share whose referrer isn't carried over falls into Direct, and neither surfaces in a dedicated channel you can tell apart as AI.

 Google's AI Mode is a different story.
 Because AI Mode is a feature inside the single service that is Google Search, a visit that comes through it arrives with google as the referrer.
-GA4 sorts traffic with a Google referrer into Organic Search, so AI-Mode visits are also likely to land in Organic Search, indistinguishable at a glance from ordinary Google search.
+GA4 sorts traffic with a Google referrer into Organic Search, so AI-Mode visits land there too, indistinguishable at a glance from ordinary Google search.
 The official rules for how channels get sorted are laid out in Decoding GA4's channel classification from the official definitions.

 On top of that, when the referrer information isn't carried over cleanly, the destination shifts to Direct.
 The mechanism by which AI-related traffic slips into Direct is covered in detail in Why AI traffic hides in Direct.
 For AI Mode too, visits with a missing referrer fall into Direct, so the buckets end up split across two — Organic Search and Direct.